abunchofhacks/epicinium-documentation/README.md

 Since the game is still in development, bugs or outright crashes may occur.
 If you find any bugs while playing, please [email us](epiciniumgame@gmail.com) with a short description of what happened; if you could attach the contents of the logs folder and the recordings folder, that would be especially helpful.

+# Weekly playtests

+Every Saturday from [20:00 to 0:00 GMT](http://bit.ly/2nbzgyU), we hold an online playtest session.
+Download the client and join in for some fun and games!
+We also livestream these events on Sander's [Twitch channel](http://www.twitch.tv/sliv9).

 # Contact

 Epicinium is being developed by [Sander in 't Veld](https://twitter.com/sanderintveld) and Daan Mulder.